On large-scale wind-drift ocean currents: An asymptotic approach in spherical coordinates: Governing equations

 \subsection{Scaling and non-dimensionalisation}

 Clearly, the Navier--Stokes equations \eqref{NS 2} are intractable by analytical means in their full generality.
 In order to simplify them, we will be guided by the scaling of the variables appearing in the equations; through this, we will be able to identify the terms in the equations that contribute the most and those that, on the contrary, may be neglected with little error.
-To this end, we non-dimensionalise the equations \eqref{NS 2} and \eqref{continuity2} according to the scaling
+To this end, we must identify the relevant scales of the flow.